Hosuke/frontend-nanodegree-mobile-portfolio/README.md

 To get started, check out the repository, inspect the code,

+### Optimize pizza.html
+1. Move the .mover query outside the updatePositions() function
+2. Calculate scrollPos outside the loop in updatePositions()
+3. Move the .randomPizzaContainer query outside the changePizzaSizes() function
+4. Do the calculation outside the loop in changePizzaSizes
+5. Reduce the number of pizza painted

 ### Getting started

 Some useful tips to help you get started: